 It would seem that the second coming of Christ is an evangelical Protestant doctrine.
-You don’t see many mainline Protestant or Catholics pay much attention to it.
+You don’t see many mainline Protestants or Catholics pay much attention to it.
 Evangelicals, on the other hand, make millions selling book and movies about it.

 But let’s take a look at the Catholic Eucharistic Liturgy–after the consecration the memorial acclamation proclaims “Christ has died, Christ has Risen, Christ will come again!”
 Or “when we eat this bread and drink this cup, we proclaim your death Lord Jesus, until you come in glory.”
 In the Our Father we pray “thy Kingdom Come.”
 If there were any ambiguity as to what this means, the priest’s next prayer clears it up: “as we wait and work in joyful hope for the coming of our savior Jesus Christ.”
 And the Nicene Creed proclaims the constant doctrine of the Catholic Church “he will come again in glory to judge the living and the dead.”

 He came once in humility and obscurity, riding on an ass and wearing a crown of thorns.
 He will come again in glory, publicly, riding on the clouds and will decisively put an end to the culture of death, once and for all.

 It all seems so real, so invincible, the political and military power of great nations and the ideological control exercised by the entertainment industry and the news media.
 Every once in a while a hurricane or an earthquake reminds us of our impotence faced with the forces of nature, so called “acts of God.”
 Imagine the awesome power of that coming, that final act of God.
 As Isaiah 40:15 notes, “the nations are no more than a drop in the bucket, as dust on the scales.”

 Christ, King & Universal Judge